This post contains affiliate links and we make a small commission for purchases made using these links.

 Use an airtight, freezer-safe container to prevent freezer burn.
 You can also press a layer of plastic wrap directly on the surface of the ice cream before sealing the container, which helps keep the texture creamy and prevent ice crystals from forming on the top.
 When stored properly, your no-churn ice cream will last up to two weeks in the freezer, but if you’re anything like me, it won’t stick around that long (heh).

-The Best No-Churn Ice Cream
+No-Churn Vanilla Ice Cream

 Ingredients